 Successful volunteers may ask for scholarship or reference letters

-What Can I Do In Teen Volunteer Corps?
+What Can I Do as a Teen Volunteer?

-As a member of Teens Volunteer Corps, you can choose to support the library in three different areas.
+As a Teens Volunteer, you can choose to support the library in three different areas.

-What is the Teen Volunteer Corps Code of Conduct?
+What is the Teen Volunteer Code of Conduct?

 As a teen volunteer, you are expected to...

-- Be responsible and proactive.
+Be responsible and proactive.
 If you cannot make it to a volunteer session or need to reschedule, we expect you to contact us directly and in a timely manner.
 If you are sick, please let us know as soon as you can before your shift starts so we can plan accordingly.
-For every volunteer shift, check in with your supervisor at the start and end of your time.
+Check in with the Teen Services Librarian or other assigned staff member at the start and end of your volunteer shift.

 When you submit a signed volunteer application form, you agree to follow this code of conduct.

-- Once your form is submitted, you will be contacted via email to meet with Erica and discuss your interests and schedule.
+Once your form is submitted, you will be contacted via email to meet with Tori and discuss your interests and schedule.
 Please note that we will contact you at your own email address (not your parents'!).